orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

 ## Overview

-When it comes to access control, Orbeon Forms leverages and delegates as much as possible to your existing security infrastructure:

-* You define users and roles outside of Orbeon Forms.
+When it comes to access control, Orbeon Forms leverages and delegates as much as possible to your existing security infrastructure.
+In particular, you define users and roles outside of Orbeon Forms.
-* Whenever possible, access control is path-based, so you can define who can access what based on the path in the URL with your existing security infrastructure.

 You can have access control at two levels: